puppetlabs/puppetlabs-accounts/README.markdown

 #### `ignore_password_if_empty`

 Specifies whether an empty password field should be ignored.
 If set to true, this ignores a password field that is defined but empty.
 If set to false, it sets the password to an empty value.
 Valid values: true, false.
-Default: true.
+Default: false.

 #### `purge_sshkeys`